basis-robotics/basis-docs/docs/docs/guide-tools/launch-files.md

     - */image/*
 ```

-Settings used for recording.
-Currently only used for the top level launch file in a launch. **Included recording settings are ignored** Recording settings are applied to every process in the launch.
+These settings control how messages are recorded to a file (MCAP) and currently apply only to the top-level launch file in a launch. **Recording settings from included files are ignored.** The recording settings are applied across all processes within the launch.

 **⚠️ Recording syntax is WIP - future updates will enable features such as the ability to record to multiple files, more customizable names, and per process recording settings**

-### Recording Settings Properties
+#### Recording Settings Properties

 | Property    | Description                                                                                                    |
 | ----------- | -------------------------------------------------------------------------------------------------------------- |